geudde/attic-chest/pages/13.reference/01.porden/docs.md

 The restless mills expand their whirling sails.<br>
 But watchful Ariel shudder’d here to view<br>
 Each yellow flame decay in livid hue,<br>

-[^137]: These lines allude to silver, as being the usual standard of value among civilized nations, and determining the price even of gold.

-[^138]: In the mine of Salseberist there is a windmill turned by a subterranean current of air, and employed to raise the water, which might otherwise incommode the miners.

 And heard the thrilling shriek of woe and fear,<br>
 That told the mine’s malignant demon near.[^139]<br>
 Those fading flames attest his baleful breath,<br>